Apple Hazelnut Crisp

 - 1 teaspoon ground cinnamon

-- 1/2 cup (50 grams) Bob's Red Mill Organic Old Fashioned Rolled Oats
+- ½ cup (50 g) Bob's Red Mill Organic Old Fashioned Rolled Oats

-- 6 tablespoons (85 grams) unsalted butter, chilled, and cubed
+- 6 tablespoons (85 g) chilled unsalted butter cubed

-Preheat the oven to 375 degrees Fahrenheit (190 C) with a rack in the center position.
-Set aside a half sheet pan.
+- Preheat the oven to 375°F (190°C) with a rack in the center position.
+Set aside a half sheet pan and a lightly greased 2-quart capacity baking dish (or 8-inch square baking pan).

-Bake at 375 degrees Fahrenheit (190 C) for 50 to 65 minutes, or until the crisp topping is golden brown and the apples are fork tender and the filling is bubbling slightly around the edges.
+- Bake for 50 to 65 minutes, or until the crisp topping is golden brown and the apples are fork tender and the filling is bubbling slightly around the edges.
 If the topping is gaining too much color, lightly cover the baking pan with foil for the remainder of the baking time.

 - I like to use an equal combination of tart and sweet apples, such as Granny Smith and Honey Crisp, for apple crisps.